WebOrigami/docs/src/content/language/tutorial.md

 <script src="/components.js"></script>

 You don't need to install anything to complete this tutorial.
-If you prefer a conceptual introduction first, visit [Hello, world](hello.html).
+If you prefer a conceptual introduction first, see [Hello, world](hello.html).

 ## Scenario